What Are the Best Real Estate Agent Certifications and Designations?

 - Complete the AHWD course either online or in a classroom.

 - If you’re taking the course online, you’ll need to score good marks on the final exam.

-If you specialize in buying, selling, or managing properties for development, investment, retirement, this one of those real estate agent certifications that you won’t want to miss.
-An RSPS helps you understand how to buy and sell second homes in recreational, resort, and vacation destinations.
+If you specialize in buying, selling, or managing properties for development, investment, or retirement, this is an agent certification that you won’t want to miss.
+An RSPS certificate helps you understand how to buy and sell second homes in a unique real estate market consisting of property primarily in desirable vacation destinations.
 With it, you gain access to resources like marketing tools that will help you reach an international audience and unique networking opportunities.

 - The required course price varies.

 - You’ll need to pay a one-time application fee of $194.50.

 - You must successfully complete the RSPS certification course, either in a classroom or online.

 - If you take the course online, you must score at least 80% on the RSPS exam.

 - Maintain active membership in good standing with NAR.